Composite-particle hydrodynamics from dyonic black branes: Discussion

-Our goal is to investigate the relation between the composite fermion or particle system and the dyonic black brane through the fluid/gravity approach.
-This duality was conjectured in \cite{BakRey}, where the authors considered magnetic field, $Q/\tilde \nu$.
-In our consideration, we obtained magnetohydrodynamics equation (\ref{magneto effective field}) with the effective external field $(F_{\text{eff}})^{\mu\nu}=\delta F^{\mu\nu}_{ext} + \frac{1}{\tilde \nu} \epsilon^{\mu\nu\lambda}(J^{(1)})_\lambda$, where $(J^{(1)})_\lambda$ is the first order part of the current.
-The current and the energy momentum tensor is given in (\ref{current and energy momentum eff}).
-In the expression, we show that the current is very similar to the pure electric case except for the Hall current in the Landau frame.
-And the electric conductivity has same structure but, with different electric charge $Q_{\text{eff}}= \sqrt{1 + 1/\tilde \nu^2} Q$.
+In this work, we tried to relate the composite fermion or particle system to the dyonic black brane by using the fluid/gravity approach.
+This duality was conjectured in Ref.\cite{BakRey}, where the authors considered a magnetic field, $Q/\tilde \nu $.
+In our consideration, we obtained the magnetohydrodynamics equation, Eq.~(\ref{magneto effective field}), with the effective external field $(F_{\text{eff}})^{\mu\nu}=\delta F^{\mu\nu} + \frac{1}{\tilde \nu} \epsilon^{\mu\nu\lambda}(J^{(1)})_\lambda$, where $(J^{(1)})_\lambda$ is the first-order part of the current.
+The current and the energy-momentum tensor are given in Eq.~(\ref{current and energy momentum eff}).
+The expression shows that the current is very similar to the pure black-brane electric case except for the Hall current in the Landau frame.
+Also, the electric conductivity has the same structure, with different electric charge $Q_{\text{eff}}= \sqrt{1 + 1/\tilde \nu^2} Q$.